Traditional Plant-Based Cooking

 bean sprouts added to the red Thai curry cooking in the slow cooker pot.

-Add the vegetable stock that the TVP was soaking in, along with a few pinches or salt and pepper, and give it all a good stir.
+Step 4: Add the vegetable stock that the TVP was soaking in, along with a few pinches or salt and pepper, and give it a good stir.

-Cook for 3 hours, and then add the bean sprouts.
-Stir and leave for another 30 minutes.
+Step 5: Cook for 3 hours, and then add the bean sprouts.
+Stir and cook for another 30 minutes.

 Red Thai curry cooked and being stirred with silver spoon.